 1. Prepare your floor and walls by removing any debris and dust.
 Clear your work space and prepare the required materials and tools for installation of your Showerlay tray.
 The tools you will require are as follows: spirit level, pencil, tape measure, jig saw, paint brush or roller, notched trowel, tile adhesive.
 Your Showerlay tray can be trimmed down to size if required.
 We recommend using a good quality handsaw if trimming is carried out.

-2. Establish future shower area by placing the shower tray on top of existing floor boards.
-Make sure shower tray is sits tightly in the corner.
-Use pencil to draw perimeter around board and inside to drain outlet to mark the position of the tray and waste.
+2. Establish the position you need your Showerlay tray to be installed by placing it on top of the existing floor boards.
+Make sure the tray is secure whilst you use a pencil to draw around the perimeter and also inside the drain outlet to mark the position of the waste trap.

 3. Using a jig saw, cut the floor boards using the pencil perimeter you traced.
 Remove the floor boards to expose the timber joists.
 To ensure maximum support, remove the floor boards to the center line of the closest joist.
 This way, your tray will have a fully supported base to be bedded on.

 Floor boards are usually roughly 20 mm thick, but if your boards are thicker, it is recommended to purchase one of our thicker trays.
 The integrated drain position on the underside of the tray.
 Depending on the thickness of your tray, could mean the underside of the drain sits proud a few millimeters below the tray.
 In this case you will need to take into account the depth the waste trap support will need to be fitted at.